OPENING HOURS: MON - FRI 10 - 4, SAT - SUN 10 - 2.

 1971 saw the upgrading of the bar, coolroom, lounge, ladies’ room and kitchen.
 But the Club lagged behind the hotels and the licence would not be renewed unless certain improvements were carried out.
 The chairs were redecorated in blue, gold and brown.
 There was a rich new body carpet and new tables.
 The upgrading extended through the reading room, kitchen and men’s and women’s toilet facilities.
 Removing an old office and shortening the bar provided greater lounge space.
 Subs were increased by $2 in 1974 to $5 per year and postal voting was introduced in a hope to increase interest in the club.

-Additions to the billiard room were completed in 1973 with 2 new tables and tiled flooring.
+Additions to the billiard room were completed in 1973 with two new tables and tiled flooring.
 Charges were by a metering system which also controlled the lights.

 In 1984 Jim Hyde was elected to the executive and appointed Assistant Welfare Officer.
 The next year he was appointed chairman of the Welfare Committee.
 “The Colonel issued his orders to me three years ago and I obeyed”, said Jim.